EETChallenge/3et_challenge_2025/README.md

 'transform' and 'target_transform' essentially do the following:

 * downsample spatially by the factor of 8 on width and height, to lower the training hardware requirement for the challenge (originally 640x480 to 80x60).
-* downsample the ground truth label frequency to 20Hz, this will be discussed in the next subsection ['Labeling'](#Labeling).

 The challenger is **free to decide** whether to use the raw events in combination with models such as spiking neural networks or other methods, or to convert the raw events into event frames/ voxel grids and use them as input to the model, similiar to feeding an image to the model.